UniMelbHumanRoboticsLab/FourierEMU-CORC-UI/README.md

 # FourierEMU-CORC-UI

 UI (Unity) and [CORC](https://github.com/UniMelbHumanRoboticsLab/CANOpenRobotController) stateMachine for Fourier EMU.
-Associated paper can be found here.
+The associated publication can be found [here](https://doi.org/10.1080/09638288.2024.2394175).

 The repository includes: